 Ann-Margaret Esnard is a Professor in the Department of Public Management and Policy.
 She was hired in 2013 as part of the cluster on “Shaping the Future of Cities,” during the third phase of the University’s Second Century Initiative.
 In 2014, she was appointed as the Chair of GSU’s Council for the Progress of Cities.

-Esnard’s expertise encompasses urban planning, disaster planning, hazard and vulnerability assessment, and GIS/spatial analysis.
-She has been involved in a number of related research initiatives, including National Science Foundation funded projects on topics of population displacement from catastrophic disasters, long-term recovery.
-She is the coauthor of the book “Displaced by Disasters: Recovery and Resilience in a Globalizing World” published in 2014 by Routledge Press.
+Her expertise encompasses urban planning, disaster planning, vulnerability assessment, and GIS/spatial analysis.
+She has been involved in a number of research initiatives, including NSF funded projects on topics of population displacement from catastrophic disasters, and long-term recovery.
+She is the coauthor of the 2014 book Displaced by Disasters: Recovery and Resilience in a Globalizing World.

-Esnard has served on a number of local, state and national committee including: the Steering Committee for Evaluation of the National Flood Insurance Program, the Disasters Roundtable of the National Academy of Sciences; the National Research Council’s committee on Private-Public Sector Collaboration to Enhance Community Disaster Resilience, and the State of Florida Post-Disaster Redevelopment Planning initiative.
+Esnard has served on a number of state and national committees including the Disasters Roundtable of the National Academy of Sciences, and the National Research Council’s committee on Private-Public Sector Collaboration to Enhance Community Disaster Resilience, and the State of Florida Post-Disaster Redevelopment Planning initiative.

 Esnard holds degrees in Agricultural Engineering (B.Sc., University of the West Indies-Trinidad), Agronomy and Soils (M.S., University of Puerto Rico-Mayaguez) and Regional Planning (Ph.D., UMASS-Amherst).
 She also completed a two year post-doc at UNC-Chapel Hill.